11 Easter Games for Kids and Adults That Aren't Your Average Egg Hunt

-Put an Easter twist on a play-anywhere favorite, suggests Joy Cho, founder of Oh Joy!, by passing around a golden egg.
-The person who starts chooses a song to sing while the egg is being passed around.
+Think "Hot Potato"—but make it Easter.
+Put a timely twist on a favorite, play-anywhere kid's game by passing around a golden egg, suggests Joy Cho, founder of Oh Joy!.
+Whoever starts passing gets to choose a short song to sing while the egg continues getting passed around.
 Once the song is over, the person holding the golden egg has to do a silly dance.
-“That way, no one is ‘out’ and everyone gets to laugh and play through the entire game,” says Cho.
+"That way, no one is 'out' and everyone gets to laugh and play through the entire game," Cho says.
+Of course, you can make the stakes a bit higher and have the last person holding the egg when the song ends be "out" (make sure to play to your crowd).

 Make this Easter spin on a birthday party classic customizable by enlarging a photo of your child or another family member, suggests Jacqueline Kazas, co-owner of Beijos Events.
 Then have guests take a shot at pinning the tail (you can use cotton balls or make your own print outs) on the right spot.

-Make your own pins out of store-bought chocolate bunnies, suggest Len Saunders, exercise physiologist and author of the new book Buddy and Bea.
-Line them up and roll a tennis ball to see who can knock down the most.
+Make your own pins out of store-bought chocolate bunnies, suggest Len Saunders, exercise physiologist and children's book author.
+Line up the "pins" and roll a tennis ball to see who can knock down the most.
 At the end, each child can take home a chocolate bunny as his or her prize.